digitalocean/navigators-guide/book/01-intro/ch03-lab-env-setup.md

 * **SSH keys**: Select yours.
 * **Hostname**: We recommend choosing a recognizable name.
 'Lab-Control' for example.

 When you select the user data option, a text field will open up.
-[User data](https://www.digitalocean.com/community/tutorials/an-introduction-to-droplet-metadata) is arbitrary data that a user can supply to a Droplet at creation time.
+[User data](https://www.digitalocean.com/docs/droplets/resources/metadata/) is arbitrary data that a user can supply to a Droplet at creation time.
 User data is consumed by CloudInit, typically during the first boot of a cloud server, to perform tasks or run scripts as the root user.

-Copy and paste the following script into the user data text field. _If you are viewing this book in a PDF viewer, you may want to copy the cloud-config script directly from the Github repository._ The cloud-config script installs Python 2.7, `pip` (a Python package manager), Git, `zip`, Terraform, `terraform-inventory`, and Ansible.
-The only modification you need to make to this file is setting your desired username and your public SSH key.
-Your public key is the same one that was pasted into the DigitalOcean control panel when creating an SSH key.
+We'll use a cloud-config script to install Python 2.7, `pip` (a Python package manager), Git, `zip`, Terraform, `terraform-inventory`, and Ansible.

+> **Note**: You can also install this software manually if you prefer.
+Terraform and `terraform-inventory` are Go binaries that need to be placed within your `$PATH`.
+We recommend installing Ansible with Pip instead of a system package manager like APT because it stays up to date and allows you to install it within a `virtualenv`.

+Copy and paste the following script into the user data text field.
+That will be easiest [directly from the GitHub repository](https://github.com/digitalocean/navigators-guide/blob/master/example-code/01-intro/ch03/cloud-config.yaml).

 ```yaml
 #cloud-config